 6. Alcohol, Smoking and Medications

 Alcohol intake, smoking and certain medications, such as tranquilizers and diazepam, can increase muscle relaxation, leading to more snoring.
-And, of course, smoking causes major problems with breathing in our lungs.
-As I’m sure you know, it’s best to stop smoking right away.
-This includes electronic cigarettes too.
+Of course, smoking causes major problems with breathing in our lungs.

 7. Sleep Position